archivest/CLI/README.md

 ﻿# СLI example

-This program is basically an implementation of CLI interface for Data Base.
+This program is basically an implementation of a CLI interface for a database.

-With start, it reads all lines from a file, then does its own thing which depends on starting arguments (see below, please note that we can work with multiple instances but only with one command for each), and before closing writes everything there is now back into a file.
+When it starts, it reads all lines from a file, then does its own thing which depends on starting arguments (see below, please note that it can work with multiple instances with only one command for each), and before closing writes everything there back into a file.

 ## Starting arguments are:

 ### "-c" to create a person.
-There should be following with three more parameters which are Name of a person,
+Three more parameters should follow, which are the person's Name,

-their sex(m orf) and birthdate (in the format of dd/MM/yyyy).
+their sex (m or f) and their birthdate (in the format of dd/MM/yyyy).

 Example: -c Ivanov m 19/05/1995
-This example creates person "Ivanov, male, born 19 of May 1995 A.D."
+This example creates the person "Ivanov, male, born 19 of May 1995 A.D."

 Example: -c Ivanov m 19/05/1995 Petrova f 23/02/1992 This example creates person "Ivanov, male, born 19 of May 1995 A.D."
 AND person "Petrova, female, born 23 of Februrary 1992 A.D."

-The program then prints personID assigned to each person.
+The program then prints the personID assigned to each person.

 ### "-u" to update info of given person.
-There should be following with four more parameters which are the personal ID of given person,
+Four more parameters should follow, which are the personID of given person,

- Name of a person, their sex(m or f) and birthdate (in the format of dd/MM/yyyy).
+the person's Name, their sex (m or f), and their birthdate (in the format of dd/MM/yyyy).

 Example: -u 0 Sokolova f 23/03/1992 ...
-This example replaces previously created person "Ivanov" with a person "Sokolova, female, born 23 of Marxh 1992 A.D."
+This example replaces previously a created person "Ivanov" with the person "Sokolova, female, born 23 of Marxh 1992 A.D."

 ### "-d" to delete a person from the database.
-There should be following with one more parameter which is ID assigned to person that we want to delete.
+One more parameter should follow, which is the personID assigned to the person that we want to delete.

 Example: -d 0 ...
 This example nullifies all fields assigned to previously added "Ivanov".